SebastienRietteMTO/pppy/doc_sphinx/source/overview.rst

 Each of the parameterizations to compare is defined by a class that must be an extension of an abstract class (:ref:`PPPY <PPPY>`) provided by the package.
 Actual implementation of the parameterization can be written in python or must be interfaced to be called from this object.
-If the existing implementation is in fortran, a utility (:ref:`ctypesForFortran <ctypesForFortran>`) is provided to help the interfacing task.
+If the existing implementation is in fortran, the ctypesForFortran utility (available on PyPI) can be used to help the interfacing task.
 It is possible to use other interfacing method (e.g. f2py) but this is not covered by this documentation.
 A parameterization is defined by a time step and the "time integration method" (see the class documentation).